Sienci-Labs/gsender/README.md

 ## 🕣 Development History

 ### 1.1.0 (June 24th, 2022)
-* Fix for start g-code event not sending entire code block in some situations
+* Fix for start g-code event not sending entire code block in some situations and make it more consistent in all situations
 * Firmware now highlights settings that are different from default for Sienci machines
-* Support for edge/nightly channels
+* Support for edge/beta channels for those who want to opt into new features for testing
 * Improvements to controller movement using joystick
 * Brighter cut lines in visualizer
+* More sensible timeout on fetching updates
 * MK2 12X30 configuration now properly selectable
 * Added Mist, flood, and stop coolant keyboard shortcuts
 * Fixed issue with surfacing spiral pattern where center strip could be missed with some parameters